vjelic/TheRock-glog-fork/experimental/rockbuilder/README.md

 python rockbuilder.py --checkout
 ```

-There can be separate action commands for posix based systems(Linux) and dos-based systems(Windows).
+There can be separate action commands for posix based systems(Linux) and windows-based systems.

-If specific action is specified (for example --build), RockBuilder does not yet
+If optional action parameter is specified (for example --build), RockBuilder does not yet
-check whether other actions needed by the build action are already done.
-Instead it expected that
+check whether other actions would be needed to be executed before that.
-the user knows that before that the checkout and configure steps are needed.
-This may change in the future.
+This is expected to be changed in the future.